142-76-14 (.642) record since 2001

 Volunteer assistant coach

-Will Foskett is entering his second season as a volunteer assistant men’s soccer coach at Central.
+Will Foskett is entering his third season as a volunteer assistant men’s soccer coach at Central.

 Foskett is a 2012 graduate of Bangor University in Wales, a native of Great Britain and a veteran soccer player.